jek-bao-choo/splunk-otel-example/apm-php/laravel8-apache2-ubuntu20dot04/README.md

 # Go to the EC2 public ip and access it
 # e.g. http://ip-address/info.php
 ```

+- step 5 (but do it with Apache instead)
+- step 6

 # 7. Install PHP curl
 ```bash